 Both of these vaccines tend to be more effective in older people than the traditional vaccine.

-One setback this flu season has been the U.S. Food and Drug Administration (FDA) announcing that the live attenuated influenza vaccine (LAIV) — administered via a — is no longer recommended because of concerns over its reduced effectiveness.
+One setback this flu season has been the U.S. Food and Drug Administration (FDA) announcing that the live attenuated influenza vaccine (LAIV) — administered via a

 “The company’s working on it, and we have our fingers crossed that they can provide data showing that the nasal spray vaccine can be used, once again, going forward,” said Schaffner.
 “It’s not trivial because it really was preferred by pediatricians.
 They could give it to many children with less fuss than having to give them an injection.
 We’re all hoping that the nasal spray vaccine will be available again in the future.”